Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 We have state-of-the-art testing facilities in London, Reading and Bath, where our team of experienced, in-house reviewers test the majority of hi-fi and AV kit that passes through our door – including DACs.

 What Hi-Fi? is all about comparative testing, so we listen to every DAC we review against the current leader in its field to gauge how it compares to the best-in-class competition.
 We keep What Hi-Fi?
-Award winners in our stockrooms so we can always pit new products against ones we know and love, and we do our best to review as many new models in as many markets as possible to ensure our contextual knowledge is the best it can be.
+Award winners and as many five-star products as we can in our stockrooms so we can always pit new products against ones we know and love.
+We do our best to review as many new models in as many markets as possible, too, to ensure our contextual knowledge is the best it can be.

-We are always impartial in our testing and ensure we hear every DAC at its optimum – whether it's a portable DAC for using out and about with our phone, or one designed to slot into a hi-fi system.
+We are always impartial in our testing and ensure we hear every DAC at its optimum – whether it's a portable DAC for use out and about with a phone, a desktop one ideal for pairing with a laptop, or one designed to slot into a hi-fi system.
 We'll use them in their best use case with different partnering source kit and headphones, as well as play plenty of different types of music through them.
-Naturally, we give them plenty of listening time (and time to run in) too.
+Naturally, we give them plenty of listening time (and, before that, time to run in) too.

 All review verdicts are agreed upon by the team as a whole rather than an individual reviewer to eliminate any personal preference and to make sure we're being as thorough as possible.
 There's no input from PR companies or our sales team when it comes to the verdict, with What Hi-Fi? proud of having delivered honest, unbiased reviews for decades.